FLORAH: A generative model for halo assembly histories: Results

 To further probe the assembly bias, we compute the galaxy power spectra $P(k)$ of \vsmdpl and \florahv-generated galaxy catalogs at $z=0$. \florah does not generate positions, and so for each halo, we take the positions of the corresponding \vsmdpl halo in the test dataset at $z=0$.
 Thus, only the stellar masses computed by SC-SAM differ between the two catalogs.
 In the top left panel of Figure~\ref{fig:vsmdpl_ps}, we show the galaxy power spectra $P(k)$ of \vsmdpl (dashed blue) and \florahv (solid orange) catalogs.
 The ratio between the residual $\Delta P(k) = P_\florah(k) - P_\vsmdpl(k)$ and the \vsmdpl power spectrum is shown in the bottom panel.
 We see excellent agreement between the power spectrum of the \florahv catalog and that of the \vsmdpl catalog.
 We emphasize that this test is non-trivial because \florah is trained on individual halos, independently, and has no notion of any spatial correlations when generating MAHs for a population of clustered halos together.

 Studies of assembly bias have also shown that early-forming galaxies exhibit stronger clustering tendencies compared to their late-forming counterparts (e.g., \cite{2006ApJ...652...71W}).
 To investigate this phenomenon, we categorized each galaxy catalog into two groups based on their formation redshift $z_{50}$: a late-forming population comprised of the first 25\% of halos, and an early-forming population consisting of the last 25\%.
 The resulting power spectra $P(k)$ and residuals are displayed in the right panels of Figure~\ref{fig:vsmdpl_ps}, with the solid line representing the late-forming population and the dashed line representing the early-forming population.
 The orange lines represent \florahv galaxies, while the blue lines represent \vsmdpl galaxies.
 Our analysis indicates that the power spectra of \florahv galaxies are consistent with those of \vsmdpl galaxies for both populations.
-This further suggests that \florah-generated histories can accurately replicate the assembly bias of galaxies, which is not possible with existing EPS-based methods.
+This further suggests that \florah-generated histories can accurately replicate the assembly bias of galaxies.